What is Finasteride?

 The most important study on finasteride was published in 1998 in the Journal of the American Academy of Dermatology.
 [9] This study examined over 1,500 men with hereditary hair loss over two years.
 A total of 1,553 men between 18 and 41 years participated, who were randomly divided into a finasteride group (1 mg daily) or placebo group.
 The study was conducted double-blind, meaning neither participants nor doctors knew who received the real medication.
 The main goal was to measure hair count and hair growth.

-The results after 12 months were clear and showed a distinct difference between the finasteride and placebo groups:
+The results after 12 months showed a distinct difference between the finasteride and placebo groups:

 | Parameter | Finasteride | Placebo |